leekelleher/umbraco-contentment/docs/editors/data-list.md

 ![Configuration Editor for Data List - empty state](data-list--configuration-editor-01.png)

-Selecting the **Data source**, you will be presented with a selection of data sources, including .NET enumeration, file system, SQL, CSV, JSON and XML data.
+Selecting the **Data source**, you will be presented with a selection of data sources, including .NET enumeration, file system, Umbraco content, SQL, CSV, JSON and XML data.

 ![Configuration Editor for Data List - available data sources](data-list--configuration-editor-02.png)